‘Stranger Things’ Matt & Ross Duffer Dish Season 4 Finale Death & Destruction & Epic Battles Ahead

 I remember seeing that pilot when it came out on HBO and going, this is not television.
 David Chase grew up not wanting to do television.
 We were the same way.
 He wanted to do movies.
 And so, basically, he made a massive movie, and in the process, inadvertently changed television forever.
 So, it’s been exciting to see that happening in real time in our lifetimes, seeing television change so radically.

-DEADLINE: Writers like you, Taylor Sheridan and others, are breaking TV ground by making what you consider to be eight to ten hour movies.
+DEADLINE: Writers like you, Taylor Sheridan and others, are breaking TV ground by making what you consider to be eight- to 10-hour movies.
 Movie influences aside, isn’t this longform television in a golden age and the best way to tell a complicated story?

 MATT DUFFER: It’s kind of.
 There are time and budgetary limitations.
 You have certain ambitions and I think people think we’re able to do everything we want to do.
 That’s just not the case.
 But you have 13 hours, right, and that’s just massive.
 Ross and I are control freaks and it’s hard to control that much material.
 That is the appeal of doing a shorter story as a movie, but the benefits you get from having a larger canvas to paint on, I don’t know, it’s probably worth it.